ozpv/haemolacriaa/README.md

 apt-get install postgresql
 ```

-change to the postgres user, and open psql
+Change to the postgres user, and open psql
 ```
 su - postgres
 psql
 ```

-change the postgres user default password:
+The first thing you should do is change the default password for the user postgres.
+Replace \<password-here\> with a password of your choice:
 ```
 alter user postgres with encrypted password '<password-here>';
 ```

-add a user and our new database:
+Add a user and our new database:
 ```
 create user songuser;
 create database songdb;
 ```

-set the new user's password and give database permissions:
+Set the new user's password and give database permissions:
 ```
 alter user songuser with encrypted password '<password-here>';
 grant all privileges on database songdb to songuser;